OUR HISTORY

 In 2018 we held an exhibition called 'Print REbels: Haden, Palmer, Whistler and the Origins of the RE' to mark 200 years since the birth of Sir Francis Seymour Haden.
 The exhibition was held at Bankside Gallery and toured to Marlborough, Cheltenham, Cambridge, Devon and Aberystwyth.

-An accompanying 346 page catalogue was published, which is available for puchase at £30 from the Bankside Gallery bookshop, or by mail order.
+An accompanying 346 page catalogue was published, which is available for purchase at £30 from the Bankside Gallery bookshop, or by mail order.
 Please call 0207 928 7521 to purchase.

 THE DIPLOMA COLLECTION

 Since its inception, every member has had one piece of work selected, providing a snapshot of the artist's portfolio at the moment of his or her election.
-The significance of this collection increases annually and it is available to view at its home in the Ashmolean Museum in Oxford.
+The significance of this collection increases year on year.